Did you know that a tickler file can help boost your productivity? You can create the old school version or set up an Evernote tickler file instead.

 You do have the option of not stacking your notebooks.
 You could skip that step — just create 12 individual notebooks — and then add the shortcut for the current month to the shortcut menu.
 And, once the current month is over, you would then replace that shortcut with the shortcut for the new month.

-Of course, not stacking your notebooks would mean would mean that the remaining notebooks would be mingling and out in the open with your other (non-related) notebooks.
+Of course, not stacking your notebooks would mean that the remaining notebooks would be mingling and out in the open with your other (non-related) notebooks.
 If you’re okay with that, then go for it.

 However you decide to create your tickler file in Evernote, you will need to get in the habit of adding reminders to specific days.
 So, consider adding an alert or reminder to your smartphone to fill up your “files.”